SOUND Life Recovery

 Supervision, individual: You can find our application for individual supervision here.

-Supervision, group: It’s not live yet, but you’ll soon find our application for group supervision here.
+Supervision, group: You can find our application for group supervision here.

 Consultation, individual: You can request a consultation appointment here.
 Once requested, we’ll review the request and get back to you to confirm.
-We have very limited regular times available for consultation and request that those seeking a consultation session make a good faith attempt to make these limited times work for them.
-However, it’s important to us to offer support where we can - so, if your schedule won’t accommodate the times we offer on our publicly available consult appointment calendar, please contact us and we’ll see if we can be creative to find another time that works.
+We have very limited availability for setting consultation blocks on our calendar.
+We ask that individuals seeking a consultation session sincerely try to accommodate the limited times available on our appointment request calendar.
+However, if your schedule won’t allow this, please contact us and we’ll see if we can be creative to find another time that works.

-Consultation, group: Please find more information and the check out for our consultation group by following this link to SOUND Life Learning.
+Consultation, group: Please find more information for our consultation group by following this link to SOUND Life Learning.